awesome-panel/awesome-panel/src/pages/home.md

 I believe easy to use and powerfull frameworks for developing awesome, interactive tools and apps by and for domain experts like analysts, engineers and scientists using the power of Python has a huge potential.

 I believe Panel could be such an easy to use and powerfull framework.
-But it is not receiving the attentation that it deserves.
+But it is not receiving the attention that it deserves.

 - Partially because its not really been communicated widely.
 - Partly because there is a little bit of friction to using all the powerfull features.